-Since the Grenfell Tower tragedy, fire and cladding issues have had a significant impact on the construction industry and residential property sector.
+Since the Grenfell Tower tragedy, fire cladding issues have had a significant impact on the construction industry and residential property sector.

 Many parties have been caught up in legal disputes, changing Government guidance and complex arguments about external wall fire safety compliance.
 Individual leaseholders are generally liable to pay the cost of remediating their buildings and are often unable to sell or re-mortgage properties pending completion of remedial works.
 Original developers are under significant legal, commercial and political pressures to cover repair costs.
-Add the potential for personal liability and corporate manslaughter into the mix in the event of a worst-case scenario fire and developers are understandably struggling to achieve consistency and control over their responses.
+Add the potential for personal liability and corporate manslaughter into the mix in the event of a worst-case scenario fire, and developers are understandably struggling to achieve consistency and control over their responses.

 What do we do?